YangchenYe323/firefly/doc/player.md

 ## Overview

 Firefly features a custom HTML5 audio player built with React and TypeScript.
-The player provides a rich audio experience with playlist management, multiple play modes, and seamless integration with the main application.
+The player provides a rich audio experience with playlist management, multiple play modes, seamless integration with the main application, and modern UI design that matches the overall application aesthetic.

 ## Design Philosophy